-Fumigation has been carried out, applying methyl bromide at 48 g/m.
-At 12 hours the lowest fumigant concentration on the monitor tubes is $17 \text{ g/m}^3$ .
+Fumigation has been carried out, applying methyl bromide at 48 g/m3.
+At 12 hours the lowest fumigant concentration on the monitor tubes is 17 g/m^3 .

 It is suspected that fumigant levels may drop below standard by the end of the fumigation and a decision to top-up is made.